free office software

 Some prefer the look and feel of the iWork programs, especially if they work across multiple Apple devices.
 If you've a newer Mac, iPhone or iPad you might find the programs are already installed.
 If not you can download them for free via the links below or by searching the App Store.

-You'll need to be running macOS Mojave on your Mac, or iOS 12 on your iPhone/iPad, to install iWork.
-You can update your operating system for free (though some older machines may not be compatible).
+You'll need to be running macOS 11 ('Big Sur') or later on your Mac, iPadOS 14 or later on your iPad or iOS 14 or later on your iPhone to install the latest version of iWork.
+You can update your operating system for free (though older machines may not be compatible).

 Download (Mac):